bediger4000/linked_lists/README.md

 ## Find a cycle in a linked list

 Haven't seen this as a Daily Coding Problem, but it seems like it should be one.
+It does appear in the book _Cracking the Coding Interview_, where it is phrased strangely.

 ### Floyd's algorithm.